Trump: 'Unfair trade' in steel, aluminum decimating US industry

 Washington (AFP) - US President Donald Trump lashed out Thursday at "unfair trade" as he weighs whether to impose tariffs or quotas on cheap steel and aluminum imports that he said are decimating US producers.

+Trump was due to huddle at the White House on Thursday with steel and aluminum industry representatives, who would be among the principal beneficiaries of any new barriers to competing imports.

+A top Trump economic adviser, Gary Cohn, meanwhile was to meet separately with Chinese economic adviser Liu He at the White House.

-Trump did not single out any country in a tweet but his words came with the White House poised to announce whether it will adopt sanctions against China, Russia and other countries to combat a worldwide glut of the metals.
+Trump did not single out any country in the tweet on trade but he faces a decision on whether to impose duties or limits on product from China, Russia and other countries to combat a worldwide glut of the metals.

-US steel and aluminum executives have been summoned on short notice to meet with Trump, the Wall Street Journal reported.
+The White House had been expected to make an announcement as early as Thursday but the Washington Post reported it had been postponed amid mounting opposition to the proposed trade sanctions within the administration and in Congress.

+Other US industries have also pushed back, warning that trade restrictions would drive up their costs and invite retaliation from exporting countries.

 "Our Steel and Aluminum industries (and many others) have been decimated by decades of unfair trade and bad policy with countries from around the world," Trump tweeted early Thursday.